james-priest/100-days-of-code-log-r2/Introducing-the-Service-Worker.md

 [![screenshot 13](assets/images/sm_lesson3-service-worker13.jpg)](assets/images/full-size/lesson3-service-worker13.png)

-We use the `install` event as an opportunity to get everything we need from the network and create a cache for those resources.
+We use the [InstallEvent](https://developer.mozilla.org/en-US/docs/Web/API/InstallEvent) as an opportunity to get everything we need from the network and create a cache for those resources.

 ```js
 self.addEventListener('install', function(event){